bodegabodega/walk-the-line/README.md

 let wtl = new WalkTheLine({
-	'source': './path/to-your/file.txt', // may be a file or a directory 'extension': 'txt', // if source is a directory and extension is set, it will only include that type 'headerline': true // if set to true, the files don't call the line() method for the first line and you can access the headerline on the instance during the file processing
+	'source': './path/to-your/file.txt', // may be a file or a directory 'extension': 'txt', // if source is a directory and extension is set, it will only include that type 'headerline': true, // if set to true, the files don't call the line() method for the first line and you can access the headerline on the instance during the file processing
+	'plugins': { // list of plugins
+		'progress': { // only plugin we have so far 'template': ':bar' // passed thru to https://github.com/visionmedia/node-progress }
+	}
 });

 /**